 PRoud HISTORY AT SEA

 J.M.
 Ugland & Co, a subsidiary of J.B.
 Ugland Holding, is responsible for the group’s shipping activities.
-It currently has a fleet of six car carriers (PCC & PCTC).
+It currently has a fleet of five car carriers (PCC & PCTC).
 The vessels carry a mix of cars, trailers and high and heavy cargo.
 The ships currently operate in the European short-sea trade.

 The ambition is to be the preferred tonnage provider for the operators within this market with new investment opportunities being actively sought.
 Richard Coulling (firstname.lastname@example.org) is the Managing Director for J.M.
 Ugland & Co.